SQL code copied to buffer

 • String and date values must be enclosed in single quotes.

-• You can insert multiple rows at once to improve performance and reduce code.
+• You can insert multiple rows at once to improve performance.